Timeline 1 picoCTF 2026 Solution

 What -d actually does. mactime -d emits comma-delimited output (CSV-style) instead of the default human-readable columnar format.
 CSV is what you want for grep, awk, and spreadsheet imports.
 There's also -y (ISO 8601 dates) and -z UTC (force timezone), which keep results deterministic across machines.

-On a real system disk the CSV can run into millions of rows; for this challenge it's small enough that grep picoCTF timeline.csv finds the flag immediately.
+On a real system disk the CSV can run into millions of rows.
+For this challenge the key next move is not grepping for picoCTF (the flag does not appear in the timeline output as a filename or path), but filtering for entries where all four MACB timestamp types fire together - that pattern reveals timestomping.
 See the Volatility 3 guide for the in-memory equivalent of this workflow.

 bash